AntonDnepr/dom5-arena-map-gen/Readme.md

 All variables must be written without quotation marks and without spaces before and after the equal sign.

-Now you can run docker with `pipenv run go-docker` or you can use `docker-compose up -d postgres` for local backend development
+Now you can run docker with `pipenv run go-docker` if you have pipenv installed or you can use `docker-compose up` to start local backend

+You can run frontend from the frontend folder.
+The frontend was created with Node v10.24.0 and yarn 1.21

 ## Add git hooks